TS000/lighthouse-developer-portal/docs/dev-deploy.md

 ```

 - Browser
-Using a CAG browser or GFE, enter the `<host_url>` used above to access the Lighthouse Developer Portal application.
+Using a CAG browser or GFE, visit http://internal-adf279c17510a463bb78ac88ffe2f7dd-667251419.us-gov-west-1.elb.amazonaws.com to access the Lighthouse Developer Portal application.